 6. Hormone Imbalance and Endocrine System Problems

-Certain synthetic items contain xenoestrogens.
+Certain synthetic items contain chemicals that disturb the normal functioning of our hormones.
+That’s why they are termed as endocrine disturbing chemicals.
 Their action is similar to estrogen produced in the body.

 The chemicals can hamper the proper functioning of estrogen in women.
 They produce conditions such as pcos, endometriosis, and hormone imbalance in women.
 And in men, they often lead to poor quality sperms and low sperm count.